hotspotty/documentation/docs/getting-started/understand-your-area-and-account-verification.md

 [Optimise your earnings and reward scaling](../expand-the-network/optimise-your-earnings-and-reward-scaling.md)

-Click on an individual Hotspot and you will see its analytics including rewards, reward scaling, hotspots witnessed and other information.
+When you click on an individual Hotspot and you see its analytics including rewards, reward scaling, hotspots witnessed and other information.

-You can contact a
+You can contact a hotspot's owner under Contact Owner tab when you click on an individual hotspot.
+We recommend that all users connect to Discord and verify their wallets to enable a smooth and easy communication among hotspot owners globally.

 ## Link to Discord and verify your wallet

-To get the most out of Hotspotty analytics we recommend that you connect to Discord and verify your wallet

 [Add your wallet](add-your-wallet.md)